moloewe-leuphana/moloewe-leuphana.github.io/docs/project_notebook/setting_up_tools.md

 ![](/img/doc/project_notebook_4_classes.jpg)

 :::info Indentation
-Be aware that your tool code needs to be **indented**, it needs to be on the same "level" as line `pass`.
+Be aware that your tool code needs to be **indented**.
+It needs to be on the same "level" as the line `pass`.
-You can add an indentation using the Tab key on your keyboard.
+You can add an indentation with the Tab key on your keyboard.

 ![](/img/doc/project_notebook_5_indentation.jpg)

 <img src="/img/doc/project_notebook_6_tabkey.png" alt="tabkey" width="120"/>
 :::info

+If you want to create a second tool of the same kind, e.g. a second switch, you can place the code for the second switch right after the code of the first one.

+**<u>5.1.2 The 'get' and 'set' function</u>**

+MoLöwe tool codes are formulated as so-called **functions**.

+Simply put, a function is a set of **instructions** that is executed when the function is called (i.e. when the tool is executed).
-Tools using the Project Notebook are defined as either a `get_` function or a pair of `get_` and `set_` functions.
+There are two functions that we need to define for a MoLöwe Tool: the `get_` function and the `set_` function.

+**The `get_` function**

+In the `get_` function we define the **initial state** of a tool, meaning its default parameters.

+Example:
+In the `get_` function of the Dropdown Tool, you define which option of the dropdown list is selected by default when you open the slide.
+Also, you define which other options should appear in the dropdown list.

+**The `set_` function**

+:::note
+Naturally, some tools do not require both the `get_` and the `set_` function.

+The Graph tool, for example, only needs the `get_` function, containing the data you want to display in the graph.

+The Button tool, on the other hand, only needs the `set_` function, containing instructions on what to do when the button is pressed
+(i.e. when its function is called).

+:::note

 All the functions that belong to a category of tools are placed within a single dedicated Python `class`.
 Hence, a Python class is defined for each of the tool mentioned here.
 For instance, if one needs to create 2 different Plotly charts, they need to place two `get_` functions with unique names (eg. `get_first_chart` and `get_second_chart`) under a single